Effects of testosterone treatment in older men

 Of the 790 men who were enrolled, 705 completed 12 months of testosterone or placebo treatment.
 The results were reported both for each trial separately, and all trials combined.

-Averaged over all follow-up visits, testosterone treatment significantly increased sexual activity compared to placebo, both among men enrolled in the Sexual Function Trial and among all Testosterone Trials participants.
+Averaged over all follow-up visits, testosterone treatment significantly increased sexual activity (assessed with the PDQ-Q4 score) compared to placebo, both among men enrolled in the Sexual Function Trial and among all Testosterone Trials participants.

 A greater increase in testosterone level during treatment was associated with a greater increment in sexual activity.

-Testosterone treatment also significantly increased sexual desire and erectile function.
+Testosterone treatment also significantly increased sexual desire (assessed by DISF-M-II) and erectile function (assessed by IIEF).

 Men in the testosterone group were significantly more likely than those in the placebo group to report that their sexual desire had improved since the beginning of the trial.

-In men with difficulty walking, testosterone treatment did not significantly affect walking ability, as measured by the distance they could walk in six minutes (a common test of walking ability).
-However, testosterone treated men reported perceptions of basic mobility and basic activities of daily living.
+In men with difficulty walking, testosterone treatment did not significantly affect walking ability, as measured by the distance they could walk in six minutes (6MWT, a common test of walking ability).
+However, there was a significant between-group difference in favor of testosterone in the change from baseline in the PF-10 score, which asks if perceived health limits physical activity, basic mobility, and basic activities of daily living.